mc-cat-tty/Packmate/README_EN.md

 * Can urldecode text automatically
 * Can automatically decompress GZIPed HTTP
 * Can automatically deflate WebSockets with permessages-deflate extension
-* Can automatically decrypt TLS with RSA using given private key (like Wireshark)

 ![Main window](screenshots/Screenshot.png)